nearform/angular-patterns-workshop/apps/slides/slides/service.md

 };
 ```

-- Within your code import from `environment.ts` and Angular will switch out the appropriate file at build/serve/test time:
+- When you import from `environment.ts`, Angular will switch out the appropriate file at build/serve/test time:

 ```typescript
 import { environment } from 'environments/environment';